 The National Planning Policy Framework [NPPF] requires Local Planning Authorities to produce a Strategic Housing Land Availability Assessment [SHLAA].

-A SHLAA should identify and update annually a supply of specific deliverable housing sites sufficient to provide five years worth of housing against the district housing requirements with an additional land to ensure choice and competition in the market.
-It should also identify a supply of specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 and beyond.
+A SHLAA should identify, updated annually, a supply of specific deliverable housing sites sufficient to provide five years worth of housing against the district housing requirements.
+It should also identify additional land to ensure choice and competition in the market, plus specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 and beyond.

 2016 - Call for Sites